WillJDunn/a-team/README.md

 -- Note: you may want to append additional text to the updated comment such -- as UPDATED <<timestamp>> so end users can know that the comment has been -- updated.
-We do not do that in the procedure so application can control that CALL edit_comment( comment_id INT, comment TEXT)
+We do not do that in the procedure so application can control that -- We also leave the created_at timestamp unchanged to maintain comment ordering -- The following parameters cannot be null: comment_id, comment CALL edit_comment( comment_id INT, comment TEXT)